lsst-sqre/sqr-078/index.rst

 server, we added a few settings to tweak, including an inactivity timeout and a mechanism for realizing shutdown on timeout.
-It is packaged as a single-file container: the only thing in it is the Worblehat executable.
+It is packaged as a single-file container: the only thing in it is the Worblehat executable, and a mount point (conventionally ``/mnt``) that serves as the root of the presented tree.
+Any filesystems mounted into a user lab are mounted into the fileserver, but with ``/mnt`` prepended, so that the fileserver serves only a single collection.

 This presents a minimal attack surface.
-When it has received no file requests for the length of its timeout, the process simply exits.
+When the fileserver has received no file requests (technically, no requests with methods other than ``PROPFIND``) for the length of its timeout, the process simply exits.

 That was the easy part.